-This Eggs Florentine Skillet makes a perfectly creamy and satisfying breakfast skillet
+This Eggs Florentine Skillet makes a perfectly creamy and satisfying breakfast skillet with minimal effort and maximum flavor.

 Weekend mornings for the most part are lazy, and carefree and the only time when staying in your pj’s a bit longer is acceptable.
 Usually, by my third cup of coffee, I am ready to make a nice breakfast.
 One that doesn’t have to be quick or eaten in a hasty rush out the door.
 It’s nice to sit, talk and just enjoy ourselves over a nice meal.
 I like making skillets, especially for such an occasion as a Saturday morning.
 They are cozy, delicious, and versatile.